SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

 \subsection{Implementation Details}

-We adopt the Qwen-Image-Edit \cite{wu2025qwenimagetechnicalreport} model as our baseline to ensure high-fidelity and reliable editing performance.
+We adopt the Qwen-Image-Edit~\cite{wu2025qwenimagetechnicalreport} model as our baseline to ensure high-fidelity and reliable editing performance.
 To preserve the strong capabilities of the underlying foundation model, we fine-tune it using LoRA with a rank of 64.
-We set the batch size to 64, employ the AdamW optimzer with a learning rate of $10^{-4}$, training for 2 epochs and consuming about 512 A100-hour.
-For the VLM based OCR model, We fine-tune Qwen2.5-VL 7B~\cite{bai2025qwen25vltechnicalreport} with a learning rate of $10^{-4}$ using approximately 72 A100-hour, enabling precise and pixel-localized detection of textual content.
+We set the batch size to 64, employ the AdamW optimizer with a learning rate of $10^{-4}$, and train for 2 epochs, consuming about 512 A100-hours.
+For the VLM-based OCR model, we fine-tune Qwen2.5-VL 7B~\cite{bai2025qwen25vltechnicalreport} with a learning rate of $10^{-4}$ using approximately 72 A100-hours, enabling precise and pixel-localized detection of textual content.